Danube Experience Bike and Boat Passau-Vienna-Budapest-Belgrade-Iron Gates-Passau

 Daily program

-Embarkation by 4:00pm in Passau; departure is at 5:00pm.
-Enjoy a final view of the beautiful city of Passau as you glide serenely into the sunset, past dark green forests before entering the lock at the Jochenstein power plant on the border between Germany and Austria.Day 2: Schlögen Danube Bend "Great Loop" | Engelhartszell – Aschach (26 miles/42 km)
+Embarkation by 4:00 pm in Passau; departure is at 5:00 pm.
+Enjoy a final view of the beautiful city of Passau as you glide serenely into the sunset, past dark green forests, before entering the lock on the border between Germany and Austria.Day 2: Schlögen Danube Bend 'Great Loop' | Engelhartszell – Aschach (26 miles/42 km)

 A narrow cycle path runs along the Iron Curtain from the castle ruins in Devin to the splendid palace of Schloss Hof, which boasts one of the most magnificent baroque gardens in Europe.
-After a stretch of untouched countryside, you arrive in the vibrant city of Bratislava.
-Our miniature train tour of the Slovakian capital in which Hungarian kings were once crowned (optional) begins with a glorious view from the fortress perched on a hill overlooking the city and ends with a walk through the beautifully restored historic city center.Day 4: Budapest | Excursion to Szentendre (17-34 miles/27-54 km, or day of rest)
+After a stretch of untouched countryside, you'll arrive in the vibrant city of Bratislava.
+The miniature train tour (optional) of the Slovakian capital in which Hungarian kings were once crowned begins with a glorious view from the fortress, perched on a hill overlooking the city, and ends with a walk through the historic city center.Day 4: Budapest | Excursion to Szentendre (17-34 miles/27-54 km, or day of rest)

-Savor the entrance to Budapest and the stunning views of the city's most famous buildings.
+Savor the entrance to Budapest and the stunning views of its most famous buildings.
 Discover the city that straddles the Danube on a guided tour (optional) or take a detour to the delightful little town of Szentendre with its many artists and galleries.
 Get a taste of the fiery Hungarian temperament at a Hungarian folklore show with traditional music and folk dance accompanied by wine and local food (optional).Day 5: Baja – Mohacs (23 miles/37 km)

 From the quiet Baroque town of Baja, famous for its fish soup, you’ll cycle along the flood protection dykes in the Gemenc floodplain, through sleepy river landscapes, and past fields of sunflowers.
-At the end of today’s stage, you take the ferry to the little town of Mohacs, Hungary’s southernmost town on the Danube and famously the site of two battles with the Turks.Day 6: Belgrade (day of rest)
+At the end of today’s stage, you'll take the ferry to the little town of Mohacs, Hungary’s southernmost town on the Danube and famously the site of two battles with the Turks.Day 6: Belgrade (day of rest)

-Kalocsa is the “Paprika Capital” of Hungary and the character of the town is strongly influenced by colorful houses with hand-painted, bright floral patterns and the cathedral with its towers that can be seen even from a distance as they rise into the sky from the flat Hungarian plain.
-Visiting the Paprika Museum you’ll learn a lot about Hungary’s favorite spice.
+Kalocsa is the 'Paprika Capital' of Hungary and the character of the town is strongly influenced by colorful houses with hand-painted, bright floral patterns, as well as the cathedral with its towers that pierce the sky from the flat Hungarian plains.
+Visiting the Paprika Museum, you’ll learn a lot about Hungary’s favorite spice.
 Continue your journey on the well-built cycle path along the flood protection dyke through the vast expanse of the Puszta.
 You will cycle through fields and orchards that stretch as far as the eye can see until you reach Solt, the birthplace of the famous conductor Sir George Solti.
 Vecsey Castle and the library with some 34,000 books are especially worth seeing.Day 11: Danube Bend – Esztergom (27 miles/43 km)

-The Danube is framed by steep wooded hills as it flows through the picturesque, hilly landscape of the "Hungarian Wachau."
+The Danube is framed by steep wooded hills as it flows through the picturesque landscape of the 'Hungarian Wachau'.
 Set in the middle of the Danube, the delightful island of Szentendre radiates real Puszta romance.
 As you continue your journey on idyllic cycle paths through picturesque villages you’ll be able to experience the Hungarian zest for life at first hand.
-The dome of the imposing basilica in Esztergom can be seen from far.
-Hungary’s largest church, with its Tuscan-style high altar and a side chapel with red marble walls is especially worth seeing.Day 12: Vienna (Bike excursion to Klosterneuburg, Danube Island)
+The dome of the imposing basilica in Esztergom can be seen from afar.
+Hungary’s largest church, with its Tuscan-style high altar and a side chapel with red marble walls, is especially worth seeing.Day 12: Vienna (Bike excursion to Klosterneuburg, Danube Island)

-After so many action-packed days of cycling, you deserve some relaxation.
-Enjoy the breath-taking view of the idyllic floodplain forest of the Donauauen National Park and the impressive skyline as you sail to Vienna.
-Go for a bike ride on the Danube Island – Vienna’s favorite recreational area, cycle to the nearby Klosterneuburg Abbey, or wander through the idyllic vineyards of Kahlenberg (with magnificent views over the city and the Danube).
+After so many action-packed days of cycling, you deserve some relaxation!
+Enjoy the breathtaking view of the idyllic floodplain forest of the Donauauen National Park and the impressive skyline as you sail to Vienna.
+Go for a bike ride on the Danube Island – Vienna’s favorite recreational area - cycle to the nearby Klosterneuburg Abbey, or wander through the idyllic vineyards of Kahlenberg (with magnificent views over the city and the Danube).
 The day ends traditionally with a concert of classical waltz and operetta music at a famous Viennese Palais (optional).Day 13: Vienna (day of rest)

-Discover Vienna: from the saddle on a guided bike tour or on your own with the HOP ON HOP OFF bus (optional).
+Discover Vienna: from the saddle on a guided bike tour, a cycling day tour, or on your own with the Hop On Hop Off bus (optional).
 Ride through the historic city center at a leisurely pace and see the sights up close.
-The magnificent Ringstraße boulevard will remind you of times long ago, and inviting coffee houses will tempt you with delicious Viennese cakes and pastries.
-Afterward, there’s enough time to stroll through the quaint lanes or visit the Naschmarkt.
-Let your day in Vienna end at a rustic wine tavern.Day 14: Wachau | Krems – Melk (24 miles/39 km)
+The magnificent Ringstraße boulevard will remind you of times long gone, whilst inviting coffee houses will tempt you with delicious Viennese cakes and pastries.
+Afterwards, there’s enough time to stroll through the quaint lanes or visit the Naschmarkt.
+Let your day in Vienna end at a rustic wine tavern.Day 14: Wachau | Krems – Melk (23 miles/37 km)

 Boats